fess-v/sips/sips/sip-02X/sip-02X-smart-contract-wallet-external-call-standard.md

 # Introduction

-A general purpose smart contract wallet can't be created for now in Stacks because of Clarity restrictions on external smart contract calls.
-But it's definitely possible to make smart contract wallets which will be secure and covering 99.99% use cases, therefore it's important to make it possible for them to emerge.
+A general purpose smart contract wallet can't be created, for now, in Stacks because of Clarity restrictions on external smart contract calls.
+But it's definitely possible to make smart contract wallets which will be secure and cover 99.99% of the use cases and therefore important to enable their creation.
 Smart contract wallet standards will open this field for developers and make dApps integrations faster and easier.

 # Specification